-Shayna Dunkelman is a musician, an improviser, and a percussionist based in Brooklyn, NY.
+Shayna Dunkelman is a musician and percussionist based in Brooklyn, NY.

-Dunkelman is known for her versatile and unique techniques, and her use of a electronics to access a sonic pallet not found in acoustic percussion.
+Dunkelman is known for her versatile and unique techniques, and use of electronics to access a sonic pallet not found in acoustic percussion.

-As a composer.
-Dunkelman has collaborated with choreographer Amanda Pina to present work at the Presidential Palace of Austria as part of the opening ceremony of ImpulsTanz with the presence of President Heinz Fischer.
+As a composer, Dunkelman collaborated with choreographer Amanda Piña to present work at the Presidential Palace of Austria as part of the opening ceremony of ImpulsTanz with the presence of President Heinz Fischer.
 For this performance, she was awarded a grant from Foundation of Contemporary Arts in NYC.
 Since then, Dunkelman and Ms. Pina collaborated on several pieces and toured them internationally.

 Born and raised in Tokyo, Japan to an Indonesian mother and an American father, Dunkelman became a multi-instrumentalist performing alongside her mother, a musician and composer active in Asia and the Middle East.
 Dunkelman graduated with honors in both music and mathematics from Mills College in Oakland, CA in 2007, where she studied percussion with William Winant.